For Immediate Release

-Audio-Technica’s ATH-DSR9BT Wireless Headphones with Pure Digital Drive and AT-ART1000 Direct Power Stereo Moving Coil Cartridge have received CES Innovation 2017 awards from the Consumer Technology Association (CTA).
+Audio-Technica’s ATH-DSR9BT Wireless Headphones with Pure Digital Drive and AT-ART1000 Direct Power Stereo Moving Coil Cartridge have received CES 2017 Innovation Honoree awards from the Consumer Technology Association (CTA).
 Products entered in this prestigious program are judged by a preeminent panel of independent industrial designers, independent engineers and members of the trade media to honor outstanding design and engineering in cutting edge consumer electronics products across 28 product categories.

 The ATH-DSR9BT is the first headphone with wireless Bluetooth® technology to employ Audio-Technica’s new Pure Digital Drive system, which keeps the audio signal completely digital from source to driver.
 The AT-ART1000 phono cartridge’s Direct Power System places its dual moving coils directly on top of the stylus tip (rather than at the base of the cantilever as in conventional designs), enabling the cartridge to deliver extraordinary fidelity.